 Disengage the windshield wiper motor cable from the wiper motor assembly at the locations marked in yellow.
 The clip marked in the red circle is removed once the wiper motor assembly is removed:

 Remove four 10 mm bolts from the wiper motor assembly and then lift the wiper motor assembly off from the wiper motor sub-assembly.

 Remove three (3) 10 mm bolts from the cowl body mounting reinforcement bracket and remove bracket:

 Remove nine (9) 10 mm bolts from the outer cowl top panel sub-assembly on the marked locations and set aside.
 Clear the plastic cable channels from the chassis then carefully lift the sub-assembly out.

 Pop out the plastic cylinder head cover simply by lifting it up, the unbolt four 10 mm bolts from the four ignition coils.
 Unplug the cable connector from each ignition coil.

 Remove all ignition coils by pull it out of their sockets and set aside.

 Using your magnetic 9/16 spark plug socket, remove each spark plugs and set aside.

-Add a drop of anti-seize grease to the thread of each new spark plug, re-insert them into their cylinders and hand tighten being careful not to over-thread.
+Add a drop of anti-seize grease to the thread of each new spark plug, re-insert them into their cylinders and hand tighten being careful not to over-torque (15 lb-ft if not using anti-seize, 13 lb-ft if using anti-seize).
 Repeat for the remaining three spark plugs.

 Re-install the ignition coils and re-connect the ignition coil cables.
 Replace the engine cover and then re-assemble the motor wiper sub-assembly, assembly and cowl in the reverse order of removal.
 Enjoy your Prius for another 120,000 miles!
 I'll write up a DIY guide on replacing the spark plugs from a Prius c once my wife's car reach that point.